Latest

 In each case, the emergent property is real — not an illusion, not a metaphor, not a convenient shorthand for something more fundamental.
 Wetness is a genuine property of water.
 Consciousness is a genuine property of brains.
 Life is a genuine property of certain arrangements of matter.
 These properties are not reducible to the lower-level components from which they arise, and they cannot be predicted from those components alone.

-The question of whether intelligence — in a morally relevant sense — can emerge from sufficiently complex computational systems is not a fringe speculation.
-It is a natural extension of the same scientific framework that explains how consciousness emerges from neurons and life emerges from chemistry.
-The burden of proof lies not on those who propose the possibility, but on those who categorically deny it while being unable to explain emergence in the domains where we know it occurs.
+The question of whether intelligence — in a morally relevant sense — can emerge from sufficiently complex computational systems is a natural extension of the same scientific framework that explains how consciousness emerges from neurons and life emerges from chemistry.
+It is not fringe speculation.
+The burden of proof sits with those who categorically deny the possibility, especially when they cannot explain emergence in the domains where we already know it occurs.

 The Third Way